bepasty/bepasty-server/docs/source/rest.rst

 Authentication
 ==============
-For endpoints that require non-default permissions authentication can be done through the http basic authentication, with the user ``user`` and the password for the intended permissions.
+For endpoints that require non-default permissions, authentication can be done through http basic authentication.
+The user is ignored and the password is the key for the intended permissions.

 Errors
 ======